 Multichannel sales have become a trend nowadays, as well as the combination of online and offline sales “under one roof” that is quickly gaining popularity.
 Many merchants who run regular retail stores eventually come to the decision to go online, too, and choose their point of sale solution with this perspective in mind.
 This sets certain requirements to this software, that are up to its developers to implement and figure out how to do it in the most efficient way.

-- Creating and managing customer database.
 POS systems that gather customer details and record them aren’t a novelty.
 But advanced abilities like creating their profiles with as many details as possible, import/export features, loyalty program, a single customer database for all sales channels will definitely catch the attention of even very demanding customers.